abderrahimokhnache/ONRush/readme.md

 # ONRush

-## NO-SQL Packages Built upon SQLite
+## NO-SQL Package Built upon SQLite

 ### ONRush makes working with data base easy by taking all the heavy stuff